GaloisInc/crucible/crucible-llvm-syntax/README.md

 are no C- or LLVM-like `Type`s such as `i8*` or `size_t`, but rather the base Crucible types as defined by `crucible-syntax`, and `(Ptr n)`.

+## String manipulation

+This package also provides the following overrides for convenient manipulation of C-style null-terminated strings:

+* `read-bytes :: Pointer -> Vector (Bitvector 8)` reads a concrete,
+  null-terminated sequence of bytes from the `Pointer`.
+Unlike `read-c-string`, this function reads the raw bytes without converting to a particular text encoding.
+* `read-c-string :: Pointer -> String Unicode` reads a concrete, null-terminated, UTF-8–encoded string from the `Pointer` and converts it to a `String`.
+Representing it as a `String` can be more convenient in the syntax override language, as it is easier to manipulate and check for equality.
+* `write-bytes :: Vector (Bitvector 8) -> Pointer` writes a sequence of bytes
+  to a `Pointer`, including a null terminator (which does not need to be in the `Vector`).
+The null terminator written at the end will be concrete, but the preceding bytes may be symbolic.
+Unlike `write-c-string`, this function writes the raw bytes without converting to a particular text encoding.
+For example, to write the string `"abc"`, supply `(vector (bv 8 97) (bv 8 98) (bv 8 99))` as an argument, as the bytes `97`, `98`, and `99` correspond to the numeric values of the `a`, `b`, and `c` characters, respectively.
+* `write-c-string :: Pointer -> String Unicode -> Unit` writes a concrete,
+  UTF-8–encoded string to a `Pointer`, including a null terminator.

 ## Further extensions

 The LLVM parser hooks can be further customized by passing yet another `ParserHooks`